-Spirally-thickened vessel elements, tracheids +; lamina vernation conduplicate-plicate [Corylus]; cymule with <3 flowers; staminate flowers: P 0; A hairy; carpellate flowers: (inflorescence 1-5-flowered, ± erect - Corylus); P +; integument ca 6 cells across, parietal tissue 4-8 cells across, nucellar cap 0-2 cells across, supra-chalazal tissue massive, (tracheids +); megaspore mother cells (1-)numerous, embryo sac with chalazal caecum; pollen tube penetrates the chalazal/lateral pole of the embryo sac; fruit with accrescent leafy bracteoles [from one or two orders of branching]; nuts large, not or little flattened.
+Plant usu. deciduous; spirally-thickened vessel elements +, tracheids +; lamina vernation conduplicate-plicate [Corylus]; cymule with <3 flowers; staminate flowers: P 0; A hairy; carpellate flowers: (inflorescence 1-5-flowered, ± erect - Corylus); P +, uniseriate; integument 6-11 cells across, parietal tissue 4-8 cells across, nucellar cap 0-2 cells across, supra-chalazal tissue massive, (tracheids +); megaspore mother cells (1-)numerous, embryo sac with chalazal caecum; pollen tube penetrates the chalazal/lateral pole of the embryo sac; fruit with accrescent leafy bracteoles [from one or two orders of branching]; nuts large to medium, not or little flattened.

 4/50.
 N. Temperate, South East Asia, Central America.

 Age.
 The crown-group age of Coryloideae is estimated at 87.5-70 m.y.
 (Forest et al. 2005), about 39-22 m.y.
 (Grimm & Renner 2013: preferred age, other estimates similar), or (56.4-)54(-50.6) m.y.
 (X.-G. Xiang et al. 2014).

 Evolution: Divergence & Distribution.
 For an increase in diversification rate in the family, perhaps triggered by the aquisition of the deciduous habit, see Bouchenak-Khelladi et al. (2015).